Affiliate researchers – External

 Sam Petrie

-Samuel Petrie is a Health System Impact Fellow at University of Toronto and University Health Network.
-Originally from Halifax, he completed his BKI at the University of Waterloo in 2016, and his PhD in Health Sciences at Carleton University.
+Samuel Petrie is a Health Outcomes Scientist at Nova Scotia Health and adjunct professor at Dalhousie University.
+Originally from Halifax, he completed his BKI at the University of Waterloo in 2016, and his PhD in Health Sciences at Carleton University in 2022.

 Simone Philpot